 PROHIBITING VOLATILE ORGANIC COMPOUNDS (VOCs), SHOULD BE REQUESTED

-Preservation Brief 28, "Painting Historic Interiors.")
-REGULATORY INFORMATION
+FROM THE (from Preservation Brief 28, "Painting Historic Interiors.")
+ENVIRONMENTAL PROTECTION AGENCY

 (EPA) REGIONAL OFFICE AND/OR THE STATE OFFICE OF ENVIRONMENTAL